Author - Anastasia Belikov, PT, Cert. MDT

 Jumping Rope - Jumping rope is a great cardiovascular exercise that can help improve coordination, agility, and overall fitness.
 To jump rope, begin by holding the handles of the rope in each hand and positioning the rope behind you.
 Swing the rope over your head and under your feet, then jump up and over the rope as it passes underneath you.
 Land softly on the balls of your feet and repeat the exercise for several repetitions, gradually increasing the speed and intensity of the exercise as your fitness improves.

-Lateral Bounds - Lateral bounds are an effective exercise for improving lateral movement and control during jumping and landing.
+Lateral Bounds - these are effective exercises for improving lateral movement and control during jumping and landing.
 To perform this exercise, begin by standing with your feet shoulder-width apart and your knees slightly bent.
 Jump laterally to one side, landing softly on the ball of your foot with good control.
 Push off with your foot and jump laterally to the other side, landing softly with good control.
 Repeat the exercise for several repetitions, gradually increasing the distance and intensity of the jumps as your skill and fitness improve.